junkurihara/doh-auth-proxy/README.md

 # doh-auth-proxy

-Local proxy for DoH, Oblivious DoH and ODoH-based Mutualized Oblivious DNS (ODoH-based &mu;ODNS; &mu;ODoH) supporting authenticated connection, written in Rust.
+Local proxy for DoH, Oblivious DoH and ODoH-based Mutualized Oblivious DNS (ODoH-based &mu;ODNS; &mu;ODoH) supporting super-fast domain-based blocking and authenticated connection, written in Rust.

 > **NOTE: For &mu;ODNS, please see also [https://dns.secarchlab.net/](https://dns.secarchlab.net) and other repositories listed there.**